olegyev/polish-visa-center/README.md

                 }
             }
     </pre>
-    If appointmentDate and/or appointmentTime filled incorrectly:
+    If appointment date and/or appointment time filled incorrectly:
     <pre>
       header: Status Code: 406 Not Acceptable
       body: {